krishnaShreedhar/asipts/README.md

 # Artificial Super Intelligent Public Transport System (ASIPTS)

+How about a fully managed system can take over all the burden of your travel planning for important client meetings, business engagements, important family ceremonies and help you reach on time and without any hassle?
 I have been thinking of this from a long long time and I may now have skills to finally give it a good shape.

 ### Motivation
+1. Fully Managed Travel Planning (FMTP)
-1. Promote public transport
+2. Promote public transport
-2. Reduce private vehicular traffic
+3. Reduce private vehicular traffic
-3. Environmental benefits
+4. Environmental benefits
-4. Time benefits for individuals
+5. Time benefits for individuals
-5. Cost-effective
+6. Cost-effective
-6. Exponentially increased efficiency
+7. Exponentially increased efficiency

 ### Features